RedPitaya/HAMlab-doc/HAMlab/source/appsFeatures/appSA.rst

+.. _saapp:

 Spectrum Analyzer
 #################

 This application will turn your HAMlab board into a 2-channel DFT Spectrum Analyzer.
 It is the perfect tool for educators, students, makers, hobbyists and professionals seeking affordable, highly functional test and measurement equipment.

 The DFT Spectrum analyzer application enables a quick and powerful spectrum analysis using a DFT algorithm.
 Frequency span is form DC up to 62.5MHz where the frequency range can be arbitrarily selected.
 You can easily measure the quality of your signals, signal harmonics, spurious and power.
 Instrument HAMlab applications are web-based and do not require the installation of any native software.
 Users can access them via a web browser using their smartphone, tablet or a PC running any popular operating system (MAC, Linux, Windows, Android, and iOS).
 The elements on the DFT Spectrum analyzer application are arranged logically and offer a familiar user interface.

 The graphical interface is divided into 4 main areas: